top of page

 Graphics editor

-Starting in September 2024, I began working as a contract graphics editor for Bloomberg Businessweek Magazine.
+From Sept.
+2024 to May 2026, I was a contract graphics editor for Bloomberg Businessweek Magazine.
 For the most part, I research, design, and create graphics that accompany articles or columns, both in print and on the web.
 Occasionally, I write and create standalone graphic stories.

 Chart Blanche